-The Central Michigan baseball program has competed at a championship level during Steve Jaksa's 11 seasons as head coach.
+The Central Michigan baseball program has competed at a championship level during Steve Jaksa's twelve seasons as head coach.
+Coach Jaksa continues to lead the winningest Division I Baseball Program in the Midwest since the 1972 season.

 Central Michigan has fielded one of the Mid-American Conference's top pitching staffs during Jeff Opalewski's six seasons as the Chippewas' pitching coach.